bibledit/old/lib/tidy/htmLawed_README.txt

 -- 2.6  Use without modifying old 'kses()' code --------------------o

   The 'Kses' PHP script is used by many applications (like 'WordPress').
-It is possible to have such applications use htmLawed instead, since it is compatible with code that calls the 'kses()' function declared in the 'Kses' file (usually named 'kses.php').
+It is possible to have such applications use htmLawed instead, since it is compatible with code that calls the 'kses()' function declared in the 'Kses' file (usually named 'kses').
 E.g., application code like this will continue to work after replacing 'Kses' with htmLawed:

     $comment_filtered = kses($comment_input, array('a'=>array(), 'b'=>array(), 'i'=>array()));

   For some of the '$config' parameters, htmLawed will use values other than the default ones.
 These are indicated by '^' in section:- #2.2.
 To force htmLawed to use other values, function 'kses()' in the htmLawed code should be edited -- a few configurable parameters/variables need to be changed.

-  If the application uses a 'Kses' file that has the 'kses()' function declared, then, to have the application use htmLawed instead of 'Kses', simply rename 'htmLawed.php' (to 'kses.php', e.g.) and replace the 'Kses' file (or just replace the code in the 'Kses' file with the htmLawed code).
+  If the application uses a 'Kses' file that has the 'kses()' function declared, then, to have the application use htmLawed instead of 'Kses', simply rename 'htmLawed' (to 'kses', e.g.) and replace the 'Kses' file (or just replace the code in the 'Kses' file with the htmLawed code).
 If the 'kses()' function in the 'Kses' file had been renamed by the application developer (e.g., in 'WordPress', it is named 'wp_kses()'), then appropriately rename the 'kses()' function in the htmLawed code.

   If the 'Kses' file used by the application has been highly altered by the application developers, then one may need a different approach.
-E.g., with 'WordPress', it is best to copy the htmLawed code to 'wp_includes/kses.php', rename the newly added function 'kses()' to 'wp_kses()', and delete the code for the original 'wp_kses()' function.
+E.g., with 'WordPress', it is best to copy the htmLawed code to 'wp_includes/kses', rename the newly added function 'kses()' to 'wp_kses()', and delete the code for the original 'wp_kses()' function.

   If the 'Kses' code has a non-empty hook function (e.g., 'wp_kses_hook()' in case of 'WordPress'), then the code for htmLawed's 'kses_hook()' function should be appropriately edited.
 However, the requirement of the hook function should be re-evaluated considering that htmLawed has extra capabilities.
 With 'WordPress', the hook function is an essential one.
 The following code is suggested for the htmLawed 'kses_hook()' in case of 'WordPress':